ostoura/HLPP-Silicon-Resilience/SPECIFICATION.md

 ---

 ## 1. Executive Summary
-The **Hardware-Level Persistence Protocol (HLPP)** is a standardized framework for the recovery of ARM and RISC-V System-on-Chip (SoC) devices that have entered a non-functional state due to primary NAND/eMMC storage failure.
-By utilizing existing Mask ROM boot routines to initialize secondary storage or serial communication, HLPP allows for **"Silicon Immortality"**—enabling devices to remain functional without reliance on faulty internal components.
+The **Hardware-Level Persistence Protocol (HLPP)** is a standardized framework for the recovery of ARM and RISC-V System-on-Chip (SoC) devices that have entered a non-functional state due to primary NAND/eMMC storage failure or simply outdated.
+By utilizing existing Mask ROM boot routines to initialize internal/external secondary storage or serial communication, HLPP allows for **"Silicon Immortality"**—enabling devices to remain functional without reliance on faulty internal components.

 ---